 Welcome To Your Future as an Attorney

-Join other motivated high school students to get one step closer to your future career as a law professional.
+Join other motivated high school students to get one step closer to a possible future career as a law professional.

-Intensive Law & Trial allows you to immerse yourself in the theory and practice of law, and to develop a roadmap to becoming a lawyer.
-At this 10-day program, you’ll learn the foundations of the practice of law, legal rhetoric, and ethics from preeminent legal professionals, including Stanford Law School professors.
+Intensive Law & Trial allows you to immerse yourself in the theory and practice of law and to develop a roadmap to becoming a lawyer.
+At this 10-day program you’ll be exposed to the practice of law, legal rhetoric, and ethics from preeminent legal professionals, including Stanford Law School professors.
 You’ll also develop and practice essential legal skills such as making impactful opening and closing arguments, preparing cases, and readying witnesses for cross-examinations.

 In a fascinating simulation endorsed by the American Mock Trial Association, you will prepare for a court case, just as any attorney does—you’ll practice the art of creating effective opening and closing statements, directly examine and cross examine witnesses, gain an understanding of evidence and its integrity, and learn how to manage a courtroom.
 Powerful skills workshops will help you develop your own personal mission statement to set and attain your future academic and career goals.